rosu-2805/server-sdk/README.md

 ```

 ### Exceptions
-Morph.Server.SDK may raise own exceptions like `MorphApiNotFoundException` if a resource not found, or `ParseResponseException` if it is not possible to parse server response.
+Morph.Server.SDK may raise its own exceptions like `MorphApiNotFoundException` if a resource is not found or `ParseResponseException` if it is not possible to parse Server response.
-A full list of exceptions can be found in `Morph.Server.Sdk.Exceptions` namespace.
+A full list of exceptions can be found in the `Morph.Server.Sdk.Exceptions` namespace.

 ### SSL
-We advise you to use SSL with EasyMorph Server with a trusted SSL certificate.
+We recommend configuring EasyMorph Server to use SSL with a trusted SSL certificate.

 If you want to use a self-signed certificate, you need to handle this situation in your code.

-In such case you should to setup a validation callback:  https://msdn.microsoft.com/en-us/library/system.net.servicepointmanager.servercertificatevalidationcallback
+In such a case, you should setup a validation callback:  https://msdn.microsoft.com/en-us/library/system.net.servicepointmanager.servercertificatevalidationcallback.

-One of the possible solutions can be found at the stackoverflow:  https://stackoverflow.com/a/526803/692329
+One of the possible solutions can be found at the StackOverflow:  https://stackoverflow.com/a/526803/692329.

-**disclaimer:**  use any kind of the self-signed certificates and security policy suppression are at your own risk.
+**Disclaimer:**  use any kind of self-signed certificates and security policy suppression at your own risk.
 We highly DO NOT RECOMMEND doing this.

 ## License

 **Morph.Server.SDK** is licensed under the [MIT license](https://github.com/easymorph/server-sdk/blob/master/LICENSE).